sophiethefox/CatSounds-Webfishing/README.md

-# Mod to replace dog sounds with cat sounds

-Comes with config to adjust which sounds to swap
+# Mod to allow using sounds from other species.
+Edit config for which to use